Visual album: History and development

-The pre-MTV era
+Pre-MTV era

 The synergy between music and cinema has existed since cinema's early history, with the first talkie in 1927, The Jazz Singer, being a musical.
 When it became clear that talkies were to become the dominant form of cinema, there was a significant rise in musicians making use of the visual medium to bring their music to new audiences.
 Artists like Bessie Smith and Fred Astaire took advantage of this and appeared on television performing their songs.
 Soon enough, the music film as a concept would become a cultural phenomenon in 1964, at the height of Beatlemania, when the Beatles released A Hard Day's Night.
-The first album in the rock era to be accompanied by videos for every song is Blondie's Eat to the Beat, released in 1979.
+The following decade saw a massive leap in the music industry's use of visual media, with Blondie's Eat to the Beat, released in 1979, being the first album in the rock era to be accompanied by videos for every song.

 MTV era and the longform film

-The rise of MTV and the popularity of Michael Jackson in the 80s cemented the status of music videos as integral to the music industry.
+The rise of MTV and the popularity of Michael Jackson in the 1980s cemented the status of music videos as integral to the music industry.
 Jackson would eventually stretch his cinematic ambitions to feature-film length with 1988's Moonwalker, just as Prince had done four years earlier with Purple Rain.
-While these were important in the eventual development of the visual album, none of these would fit into the modern definition of the term.
-Lemon Jelly's 2005 album '64-'95, and Beck's 2006 album The Information were both released with videos for each track.
+In 1986, British band The The made music videos for each track to promote their album Infected.
+In 1985, for Pete Townshend's album White City: A Novel was a film based on the album, directed and "adapted for longform video" by Richard Lowenstein.
+Janet Jackson also released a similar form of visual album with her Rhythm Nation 1814 film short in 1989.
+Lemon Jelly's 2005 album '64-'95 and Beck's 2006 album The Information were both released with videos for each track.
 Beyoncé's B'Day Anthology Video Album marked another significant release in this era, which companioned the deluxe edition of 2006's B'Day and featured videos for every song.